eelkord/UofT_Final_Project/README.md

 # Data cleaning:

 To perform our EDA we used a common notebook to clean our dataset.
-We sorted our raw dataset on AWS and read it as dataframe and performed multiple codes to clean our data
+We stored our raw dataset on AWS and read it as dataframe and performed multiple codes to clean our data

-Please click here to go to notebook used to clean our dataset.
+Please click [here](https://github.com/eelkord/UofT_Final_Project/blob/main/Clean%20data.ipynb) to go to notebook used to clean our dataset.

 # EDA and Tableau